-22. Land tenure/ownership:
+24. Land tenure/ownership:

-(a) within the Ramsar site:

-private property

-(b) in the surrounding area:

-private property

-23. Current land (including water) use:

-(a) within the Ramsar site:
+a) within the Ramsar site:

-Human activities include fishing, hunting and boating

-(b) in the surroundings/catchment:

-Agriculture and forestry, fishing, hunting, bicycle-touring and hiking along the site

-24. Factors (past, present or potential) adversely affecting the site's ecological character, including changes in land (including water) use and development projects:

-(a) within the Ramsar site:

-Recreational activities as described above have been noted to have had adverse impact on the area's waterbirds communities.
+private property b) in the surrounding area: private property 25.
+Current land (including water) use: a) within the Ramsar site: Human activities include fishing, hunting and boating b) in the surroundings/catchment: Agriculture and forestry, fishing, hunting, bicycle-touring and hiking along the site.
+26. Factors (past, present or potential) adversely affecting the site's ecological character, including changes in land (including water) use and development projects: a) within the Ramsar site: Recreational activities as mentioned in point 31 have been noted to have had adverse impact on the area's waterbirds communities.
 Fishing and hunting activities may disturb nesting and roosting birds.
-Artificial feeding is considered to cause deterioration of the water quality and could thus possibly contribute to outbreaks of avian botulism.
-Eutrophication in general could provide serious damage to the ecology of the whole system.

-(b) in the surrounding area:

-Refer to (a)

-25. Conservation measures taken:

-List national category and legal status of protected areas, including boundary relationships with the Ramsar site; management practices; whether an officially approved management plan exists and whether it is being implemented.
+Eutrophication in general could provide serious damage to the ecology of the whole system. b) in the surrounding area: Refer to (a).
+27. Conservation measures taken: a) List national and/or international category and legal status of protected areas, including boundary relationships with the Ramsar site: In particular, if the site is partly or wholly a World Heritage Site and/or a UNESCO Biosphere Reserve, please give the names of the site under these designations.
 In 1978 the authorities of Upper Austria declared the Lower Inn as a Nature Conservation Area.
 This is the highest protection status referring to local law.
 Various research projects, including reservoir ecosystem studies, waterbirds counts and monitoring programmes are carried out.
 The province has set up information boards dealing with the lower Inn and a steering committee, comprising representatives of Austria and Bavaria, was established.
 The main task of the steering committee and its working group is to provide legal entities for settling conflicts and ensuring the long-term quality of the area.
-In 2002, regulations in legislation for hunting, fishing and boating were modified to prevent the impacts mentioned in section 24.

-26. Conservation measures proposed but not yet implemented:

-e.g. management plan in preparation; official proposal as a legally protected area, etc.

-The whole area is proposed as SPA (Special Protected Area) following COUNCIL DIRECTIVE 79/409/EEC on the conservation of wild birds of 2 April 1979, (OJ L 103, 25.4.1979, p.
-1) and SCI (Site of Community Interest) following COUNCIL DIRECTIVE 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora, as amended by the Accession Act of Austria, Finland and Sweden (OJ L 1, 1.1.1995, p.135).
-Management plans, which will put emphasis on the protection and conservation of the site, are in preparation.

-27. Current scientific research and facilities:

-e.g., details of current research projects, including biodiversity monitoring; existence of a field research station, etc.
+In 2002, regulations in legislation for hunting, fishing and boating were modified to prevent the impacts mentioned in section 26.
+In 2004 the site was declared as a SPA and SCI (following COUNCIL DIRECTIVE 79/409/EEC) by decree. b) If appropriate, list the IUCN (1994) protected areas category/ies which apply to the site (tick the box or boxes as appropriate): Ia \square ; Ib \square ; II \square ; IV \square ; V \square ; VI \square c) Does an officially approved management plan exist; and is it being implemented?: No d) Describe any other current management practices: 28.
+Conservation measures proposed but not yet implemented: e.g. management plan in preparation; official proposal as a legally protected area, etc.